-The following information sets forth as of April 6, 2005, the names, ages, principal occupations and business experience for the Company's preferred stock director nominees.
+The following information sets forth as of April 21, 2006, the names, ages, principal occupations and business experience for the Company's preferred stock director nominees.
 Unless otherwise indicated, the business experience and principal occupations shown for each director has extended five or more years.

-Leon A. Felman (70), has been a director of the Company since November 2000.
+Leon A. Felman (71), has been a director of the Company since November 2000.
 Mr. Felman was a director of Allegiant Bancorp, Inc., a St. Louis, Missouri based bank holding company, from 1992 to 2004, and of Allegiant Bank & Trust Company, Inc., from 2001 to 2004.
 Allegiant Bancorp was sold in 2004 and Mr. Felman no longer serves on either board.
 Mr. Felman also served on the Audit Committee and the Real Estate Committee and chaired both the Nominating & Corporate Governance Committee and the Ethics Committee while on the Board of Allegiant Bancorp.
-From 1968 to 1999, Mr. Felman was the president and chief executive officer of Sage Systems, Inc., which operated twenty-eight Arby's restaurants in the St. Louis, Missouri metropolitan area.
-Mr. Felman currently serves as the managing operating partner of Sage Systems Liquidating Trust, LLC and is the managing partner of Felman Family Partnership, LP.
+From 1968 to 1999, Mr. Felman was the President and Chief Executive Officer of Sage Systems, Inc., which operated twenty-eight Arby's restaurants in the St. Louis, Missouri metropolitan area.
+Mr. Felman currently serves as the trustee and investing authority for The Leon A. Felman Family Trust.
 In June 2004, Mr. Felman was appointed to the Board of Directors of Pulaski Financial Corporation.
-He is presently Chairman of the Nominating & Corporate Governance Committee, a
+He is presently Chairman of the Nominating & Corporate Governance Committee, a member of the Audit Committee, a member of the Loan Committee, and a member of the Real Estate Committee of Pulaski Financial Corporation.
+Additionally, Mr. Felman serves as a member of the Chancellor's Council for the University of Missouri-St. Louis and on the Board of Directors of the Barnes-Jewish Hospital Foundation.
+Mr. Felman has been a private investor in financial institutions since 1980.
+Mr. Felman graduated from Carnegie Institute of Technology with a B.S. in Industrial Administration.